Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The Forgotten Animals

 The least healthy relationship with us likely belongs to those animals with whom we have no affiliation.
 According to figures from the Center for Biological Diversity, we have endangered thousands of species of amphibians, birds, invertebrates, and reptiles primarily because we are destroying or fundamentally altering their habitats.
 As we require more and more land for living, farming, mining, and even waste disposal, we take that land from areas that were once safe homes for animals.

 This kind of destruction also happens when humans attempt to eliminate an “enemy” animal by aggressively killing the top-level predator.
 It upsets the local ecosystem and can endanger species we never even knew existed.
-For example, killing all of the wolves in an area allows the deer population to rise.
+For example, killing all the wolves in an area allows the deer population to rise.
 Those deer eat more local plants than is sustainable, leading herbivores in the area to die of starvation.
-That same over-consumption of plant leaves less shade on the nearby river, harming that ecosystem as the water temperature rises.
+That same over-consumption of plants leaves less shade on the nearby river, harming that ecosystem as the water temperature rises.

 In the ocean off Japan, swarms of 450-pound jellyfish appear in populations of hundreds and thousands.
 These giants – called Nomura’s Jellyfish – have existed for eons, but only began appearing in such large numbers recently.
 Like the algae blooms we discussed in Chapter 15, this is a sign of an imbalance in the ecosystem these creatures inhabit.
 Scientists are still investigating the causes, but a betting man would put his money on the unanticipated, unintentional result of something we did.

 Invaders from Inner Space

 “Fauna creates a system, and like all systems, it must be in balance to properly work,” Galacti says.

 “True.
 If a car had tires of four different sizes, it wouldn’t go very far.”